ternandsparrow/inaturalistjs/README.md

 #### Deleting Records

-Deletes only need the ID
+Deletes only need the ID.

 ```js
 inatjs.comments.delete({ id: 1 }).then( () => { } );